leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 # Cost of DPoW

 The raw cost of 64 global notary nodes making transactions roughly once per minute (the Komodo block interval) has a cost.
-There is a one-time yearly fee of 300 KMD and 300 COIN paid directly to jl777 to cover these costs.
+There is currently a one-time yearly fee of 300 KMD and 300 COIN paid directly to jl777 to cover these costs.
 To protect against future price increases of KMD (it's currently just over $1 USD), one may purchase 6300 KMD, and then use the yearly 5% interest of 300 KMD to pay the yearly notarization costs.
 The 300 KMD is used the first year and then the remaining 6000 KMD will generate 300 KMD per year via 5% interest.

+NOTE: These prices are very subject to change and will most likely increase as we have a fixed number of resources to help with integrations.

 Note that since block 1,000,000 of KMD, funds must be moved once per month to get the full 5% interest.
 Interest stops accruing after one month for UTXOs created after block 1M.
 UTXOs from before still accrue interest without needing to be moved.

+Also note, that if you decide to migrate your existing coin to a Komodo Asset Chain, there are no integrations needed or integration development costs.
+Just the cost for notarization transactions.
+This can be accomplished by doing an airdrop from your current chain to a new KMD asset chain, where people use their private keys to unlock the funds they owned on the original chain.
+This can be done by the project itself or Komodo can help with this process.

 # Integrating Komodo DPoW Into Your Coin